What Is a Data Pipeline and How to Build One

 Examples of Efficient Data Pipeline Architecture

-There are two examples of data pipeline architecture: batch processing and streaming data processing.
+There are two examples of data pipeline architectures: batch processing and streaming data processing.

 Batch processing involves transporting large chunks of data that have been stored over a period of time.
 This type of architecture is excellent for those instances where the data needs to be processed later.